romeerez/orchid-orm/docs/src/guide/query-methods.md

 [//]: # 'has JSDoc'

 Use `map` to transform individual records of a query result.
+If the query returns multiple, `map` function going to transform records one by one.

-It accepts a single record and should return a single transformed record.
+For an optional query result (`findOptional`, `getOptional`, etc.), `map` is **not** called for empty results.

-For transforming the whole result of a query, consider using [transform](#transform) instead.
+For transforming the result of a query as a whole, consider using [transform](#transform) instead.

 The [hooks](/guide/hooks) that are going to run after the query will receive the query result **before** transformation.